Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Maven
 - [ ] Bamboo
 - [ ] CMAKE

-### Your company makes use of Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring purposes.
-You have been tasked with analyzing the monitoring using ad-hoc queries.
-You need to utilize the correct query language.
-Solution: You use the Contextual Query Language (CQL).
-Does the solution meet the goal?

-- [ ] Yes
-- [x] No

-### Your company makes use of Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring purposes.
-You have been tasked with analyzing the monitoring using ad-hoc queries.
-You need to utilize the correct query language.
-Solution: You use the Transact-SQL.
-Does the solution meet the goal?

-- [ ] Yes
-- [x] No

 ### You manage an Azure web app that supports an e-commerce website.
 You need to increase the logging level when the web app exceeds normal usage patterns.
 The solution must minimize administrative overhead.
 Which two resources should you include in the solution?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point.